swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

   ///   - type: The type of the instance to create. mutating func append<T>(
     _ value: T, as type: T.Type,
-  ) where T: ConvertibleToRawBytes & BitwiseCopyable
+  ) where T: ConvertibleToBytes & BitwiseCopyable

   /// Appends a value's bytes to the span's memory.
   ///